zackahr/Delivery_Management_Platform/README.md

 - **Client Management**:
   - Add clients with an option to select their exact location.
   - List of clients includes the ability to view client locations for better delivery tracking.

+- **Admin Control**:
+  - Admins can add new deliveries and control all deliveries through a global settings panel.

 - **User Customization**:
   - Users can change their usernames and passwords for security.